EnerHim2/quirk/README.md

 # I just removed everything that was here.
-This is a project for WhitehatJr Class 67. ss
+This is a project for WhitehatJr Class 67.

+# Change 2